 “We have an extensive note-taking system where we record every wine served in each class, who attended, and sometimes even any strong preferences noted, so we can track someone’s development.”

-Kelly A. White: That very ubiquitous wine education of: “What do you smell in this glass?”
-We can do that.
-We do some of that, but for me it’s less universally interesting, and we often find that it’s just the way of things: when you have a group, or even when you have one couple, one person is more wine engaged than the other.
+Kelli A. White: That very ubiquitous wine education of: “What do you smell in this glass?”—we can do that.
+We do some of that, but for me it’s less universally interesting, and we often find that it’s just the way of things: when you have a group, or even when you have one couple, one person can be more wine-engaged than the other.
 If you get too kind of granular and gritty in the “What do you smell?” in a class, you might be leaving somebody behind.
-It’s not that you can’t talk about that, but by broadening the subject of wine to include things like history and fine art and politics and the sciences, we have found that it’s a really great way to get everybody engaged, because even if they aren’t the biggest wine geek, they probably care about these larger, sort of more human subjects.
-It makes it less niche, and I think it’s also what makes it more enriching, so it’s a sort of double positive in terms of how we approach the curriculum we create at Meadowood.
+It’s not that you can’t talk about that, but by broadening the subject of wine to include things like history, fine art, politics, and the sciences, we have found that it’s a really great way to get everybody involved, because even if they aren’t the biggest wine geek, they probably care about these larger, more human subjects.
+It makes it less niche, and I think it’s also what makes it more enriching, so it’s a double positive for how we approach the curriculum we create at Meadowood.

 SF: What are some of the wine education experiences unique to Meadowood?